-(A) Position and posture of omnidirectional camera (OMS)
+(A) Position and posture of omnidirectional camera

-Position and posture of OMS are retained in the world coordinate system.
-They are used to select landmarks from the database to match the input image.
+Position and posture of omnidirectional camera are retained in the world coordinate system.
+They are used to select landmarks from the database to match with the input image.

 (B) Multi-scale image template of landmark